nana-khay/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Display Pattern 3
 A script to display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.(16-whatsnext)

+# Display Pattern 4
+A script to display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+(17-hidethisword)